Ulisses-Spiele/dsa5-foundryVTT-wiki/Game-Mechanics.md

 # Game Mechanics
-TDE/DSA in Foundry follows the same game mechanics as any other game in Foundry.
+TDE/DSA in Foundry follows the same control pattern as any other game in Foundry.
-For more details on general game mechanics please check out the following link: LINK foundry
+For more details on general game controls please check out the following link: LINK foundry

 ## How can I roll attribute, skills, spells etc. in TDE/DSA for Foundry?
 We offer you automated rolls for all relevant tests.
 To roll for anything you have several options:
-1. Click on the dice symbol next to the desired element and let the system roll for you.
+1. Click on the die symbol next to the desired element and let the system roll for you.

 ![Skill_Roll](https://user-images.githubusercontent.com/75448500/107001819-981b3600-678a-11eb-9962-9bcf4a88e827.jpg)
 ![Skill_Roll2](https://user-images.githubusercontent.com/75448500/107001822-98b3cc80-678a-11eb-82bd-d612a0adbc35.jpg)